lemoneden/OrinysBot/README.md

 # OrinysBot

 ## Files
-`bot.py` - the main file with the bot.\br
+- `bot.py` - the main file with the bot.
-`tests.A json` - database of tests with questions.\br
+- `tests.A json` - database of tests with questions.
-`answers.json` - database of correct test responses.\br
+- `answers.json` - database of correct test responses.

 ## Start a bot
 /start - start a bot in Telegram.